You can add properties to instances of classes that derive from

-It is possible for more than one program to define dynamic properties on the same object so you must take care to avoid name conflicts.
+It is possible for more than one program to define dynamic properties on the same object.
+In these cases, avoid name conflicts.
 Dynamic property names must be valid MATLAB® identifiers (see Variable Names) and cannot be the same name as a method of the class.

 Once defined, dynamic properties behave much like class-defined properties:

-Set and query the values of dynamic properties using dot notation (see Assigning Data to the Dynamic Property)
+Set and query the values of dynamic properties using dot notation.
+(See Assign Data to the Dynamic Property.)

-Define attributes for dynamic property (see Setting Dynamic Property Attributes).
+Define attributes for dynamic property.
+(See Set Dynamic Property Attributes).

-Add property set and get access methods (see Defining Property Access Methods for Dynamic Properties)
+Add property set and get access methods.
+(See Set and Get Methods for Dependent Properties.)

-Access dynamic property values from object arrays, with restricted syntax (see Object Arrays with Dynamic Properties)
+Access dynamic property values from object arrays, with restricted syntax.
+(See Accessing Dynamic Properties in Arrays.)

 P = addprop(H,'PropertyName')